wavebeem/screenhive/README.md

-# steamshot
+# screenhive

-Steamshot is an organizer for Steam PNG screenshot folders.
+Screenhive is an organizer for Steam PNG screenshot folders.